Top 12 Venture Capital Firms in Washington

 2. Quona Capital

-Quona Capital is a venture capital firm that invests in innovative fintech companies across emerging markets.
-Their core mission is to support businesses that are expanding access to financial services for underserved populations.
+Quona Capital is a venture capital firm that invests in fintech companies across emerging markets.
+The firm is dedicated to expanding financial inclusion by backing startups that bring financial services to underserved customers and businesses.

-Investment Stages: Seed, Early Stage Venture, Late Stage Venture, Convertible Note
+Investment stages: Seed, Convertible Note, Early Stage Venture, Late Stage Venture

 Founded: 2015